 Congresswoman Lowey supports responsible withdrawal of American troops from Afghanistan while maintaining capability to target extremists intent on attacking the United States.

 The deteriorating situation in the Middle East demands our attention to avert humanitarian disaster and to safeguard U.S. interests including American personnel.
 ISIL has committed barbaric beheadings, mass executions, rape, and other crimes against humanity, and represents a global security threat that cannot be tolerated.
 With partners in the region, the Administration must continue to implement an aggressive, targeted ISIL strategy that does not include a major combat mission for American troops.
 Congresswoman Lowey believes Congress must continue to exercise oversight of the Administration’s actions to address this rapidly growing threat.

 Educated children and young adults are better able to protect themselves from threats including poverty, disease, hunger, and terror recruitment.
 Yet more than 67 million children worldwide are not enrolled in primary school.
 Congresswoman Lowey has worked hard to expand access to basic education in the developing world, promote curricula that reject intolerance and hate, and help schools contribute to peaceful and democratic societies, as recommended by the bipartisan 9-11 Commission.

-Congresswoman Lowey is the author the Education for All Act, bipartisan legislation that requires the U.S. government to make basic education a foreign policy priority and increase efforts to coordinate with partner countries, international organizations, and civil society groups to ensure foreign governments are providing a quality basic education for all their children.
+Congresswoman Lowey is the author the Global Health, Empowerment and Rights (HER) Act, bipartisan legislation that requires the U.S. government to make basic education a foreign policy priority and increase efforts to coordinate with partner countries, international organizations, and civil society groups to ensure foreign governments are providing a quality basic education for all their children.